Robbbo-T/Ampel360XWLRGA/FTC_04-00-00-00-000-ATA_04-Airworthiness_Limitations.md

 - **Regular Audits:** Conduct internal and external audits to ensure adherence to regulatory requirements.
 - **Documentation Reviews:** Regularly review and update maintenance procedures and documentation to align with regulatory changes.
 - **Training Programs:** Implement comprehensive training programs to educate personnel on regulatory standards and compliance requirements.
+(See [Section 6.
+Training and Awareness](#6-training-and-awareness))

 ### 3.2 ATA Standards